Registry

 git submodule update --init --recursive

-Build the Hub interface (need NodeJS 14+):
+Build the Hub interface (needs NodeJS 18+):

 cd Registry.Web/ClientApp